baz606/game-programming-in-cpp/README.md

 # Game programming in C++
-A very simple pong game in C++ using SDL
+This repository contains my progress from Game Programming in C++ from Sanjay Madhav's book

-The project's code comes from me learning SDL from the book Game Programming in C++ from Sanjay Madhav (Chapter 1)
+The chapter codes are in separate branches.
+Each chapter builds upon the previous chapter's code